 Set aside some time to fully understand the value of your business.
-Then get comfortable sharing that information.
-This prepares you to have a value-based conversation with a potential client.
-Ask great questions before you offer your solution.
+Then, get comfortable sharing those details.
+This prepares you for a value-based conversation with a potential client.
+Remember to ask great questions before you offer your solution.

-When you try to sell your time, you undervalue your expertise and skip the important client concerns.
-By asking great questions, you’ll uncover the exact issues that need to be addressed.
+When you sell your time, you undervalue your expertise and skip the important client concerns.
+By asking great questions, you uncover the exact issues which they want you to address.

-It’s possible that the client didn’t even realize these issues existed.
-Your expertise helps them understand the big picture before you ever talk about how you can help them.
+Your questions may even uncover more important issues they didn’t even realize existed.
+Your expertise defines the big picture before you ever talk about your services.

 Shift from selling to solving problems.
-Offer packages that emphasize the solution instead of time.
+Offer packages which emphasize the solution instead of time.
 Remember, your clients care more about solutions than time.

-Are you seeing how value-based pricing and packages can apply to your business?
-You’ll build a deeper connection with each client.
-You’ll become a valuable resource to your clients.
-They’ll value your expertise.
+Are you seeing how value-based pricing and packages apply to your business?
+You build a deeper connection with each client.
+You become a valuable resource to your clients.
+They value your expertise.